top of page

 The solar energy tax credit has played a pivotal role in making solar panel installations more affordable and accessible, but it also comes with limitations that affect certain groups and planning efforts.

-Pros of the Solar Credit in 2025
+Pros of the Federal Solar Tax Credit in 2025

 Cons of the Solar Panel Tax Credit in 2025

-Solar Tax Credit 2025: What’s Next?
+Solar Tax Credit 2025: What’s Next for Homeowners & Installers?

 solar tax credit 2025